itsjoshuagraves/digitalgarden/content/tools/guides/bookshelf/index.md

 ## Craft
 ### Just Enough Research
-Erika Hall’s guidebook condenses her experience into actionable insights on implementing trusted research methods irrespective of team size or budget.
-It focuses on critical thinking, competitive advantage discovery, and bias recognition, advising against focus groups and encouraging swift execution of effective research to build solid foundations and reduce unknowns.
+Research, but scrappy.
+Focuses on competitive advantage discovery, bias recognition and a lot more.
+By Erika Hall.

 {{< button href="https://abookapart.com/products/just-enough-research" >}}Purchase{{< /button >}}

 ### Continuous Discovery Habits
-This book delves into structured and sustainable approaches to continuous discovery, helping teams create valuable, desirable products with a balanced perspective on action and doubt.
-It’s a guide for refining products while embracing uncertainties, offering strategies for confident action and adaptability to inaccuracies and changes.
+It's a different way of looking at product discovery and planning.
+Instead of "we want this thing, now go do it" you brainstorm opportunities to serve a goal.
+It is a welcome inversion of product discovery processes.
+By Teresa Torres.

 {{< button href="https://www.amazon.com/Continuous-Discovery-Habits-Discover-Products/dp/1736633309" >}}Purchase{{< /button >}}

 ### Product Management for UX People
-This book demystifies the essentials of product management specifically for UX researchers and designers.
-It's a practical guide for those looking to understand, partner with, or evolve into product managers, clarifying the myriad facets and responsibilities of the role in the realm of user experience.
+Helps UX researchers and designers become better at product management.
+Essential in becoming a competent strategic partner to your product management peers.
+By Christian Crumlish.

 {{< button href="https://www.amazon.com/Product-Management-UX-People-Designing/dp/1933820713" >}}Purchase{{< /button >}}